apioo/typeapi/README.md

-# typeapi
+# TypeAPI

+## About

 TypeAPI is a specification to generate type safe client and server code.